raspberrycoulis/mqtt-home-data/README.md

 ### How data is reported ###

 For convenience, the preferred method for sending data is done using the JSON format.
-Using JSON to send the data to the MQTT broker allows you to use other IoT related accessories, such as the [iOS app EasyMQTT](https://www.easymqtt.app/), to create widgts on your iOS device.
+Using JSON to send the data to the MQTT broker allows you to use other IoT related accessories, such as the [iOS app EasyMQTT](https://www.easymqtt.app/), to create widgets on your iOS device.
 All code examples that utilise JSON for this purposes include `json` in their title - for example, `esp8266-bme280-json-wifimanager-custom-mqtt.ino`.

 JSON data is sent to the MQTT broker in the following format: